 - Transitional Justice: Understanding the field Christine Bell

-CONCEPTS, DEFINITIONS AND BORDERS
+PART 1: CONCEPTS, DEFINITIONS AND BORDERS

-NEW METHODS AND APPROACHES
+PART 2: NEW METHODS AND APPROACHES

-Matthew Evans is a Senior Lecturer in Law, Politics and Sociology at the University of Sussex, Brighton, UK and Visiting Researcher in Political Studies at the University of the Witwatersrand, Johannesburg, South Africa.
+Matthew Evans is a Senior Lecturer in Law, Politics, and Sociology at the University of Sussex, Brighton, UK, and Visiting Researcher in Political Studies at the University of the Witwatersrand, Johannesburg, South Africa.
 He completed his PhD at the Centre for Applied Human Rights, University of York, York, UK.
-His research focuses upon human rights, especially socioeconomic rights, transformative justice, and the roles of social movements, nongovernmental organisations and trade unions in advocacy networks.
+His research focuses upon human rights, especially socioeconomic rights, transformative justice, and the roles of social movements, non-governmental organisations, and trade unions in advocacy networks.
 He is the author of Transformative Justice: Remedying Human Rights Violations Beyond Transition (Routledge, 2018) and editor of Transitional and Transformative Justice: Critical and International Perspectives (Routledge, 2019).